The Chicago School’s Community Internship Consortium

 (Clinical notes, scoring and report writing)

 Consortium Training Team

-Dr. Glaser is a Chicago School Alumnus, obtaining her doctoral degree from the Clinical Psy.D. department.
+Dr. Glaser is a Chicago School Alumnus, obtaining her doctoral degree from the Clinical Psy.D.
+Department.
 She began her career in University Counseling Centers, completing her doctoral internship at James Madison University’s Counseling and Student Development Center, post-doctoral fellowship at The University of Michigan’s Counseling and Psychological Services, and employment as a clinical psychologist at The University of Central Florida’s Counseling Center.
 Dr. Glaser's clinical focus includes a specialization in eating disordered clients and served as the chair of the eating disorder treatment team during her time at The University of Central Florida.
 In addition, she has spent several years providing individual and secondary supervision to doctoral and practicum trainees.
 Dr. Glaser also has a strong interest in prevention and education and has assisted in the development and implementation of outreach on multiple university campuses.
 In conjunction with her on campus role around prevention/outreach, she served as the treasurer of the Association for University and College Counseling Center Outreach (AUCCCO).
-Currently, Dr. Glaser is the Director of the Office of Applied Professional Practice & Training Consortia.
-In this role, she oversees the office of applied professional practice in six different academic departments on the Chicago campus as well as the Xavier and online training programs.
-Dr. Glaser also is the training director for The Chicago School’s Community Internship Consortium.
+Currently, Dr. Glaser is the Senior Director of the Office of Placement & Training, Chicago Campus, at The Chicago School of Professional Psychology.
+In this role, she oversees the Office of Placement & Training in seven different academic departments on the Chicago campus as well as the Xavier and online training programs.
+Dr. Glaser also is the Director of Clinical Training for The Chicago School’s Community Internship Consortium.
 As such, she oversees the administrative functions of the internship program, provides supervision to interns, leads the Internship Training Committee, and assists interns with their professional development throughout their internship year.